General Author Guidelines

 1. Paper Title

-The title of the paper should be short, bright, and informative, but does not exceed 12 words.
+The title of the paper should be short, bright, and informative, but does not exceed 20 words.
 It should identify the main issue of the paper.
-The title should be begun with the subject of the paper and followed by its explanation.
 It does not contain infrequently-used abbreviations.

 2. Authors Name and Affiliations

-The author's names should be accompanied by the author's affiliations, affiliations address, and email addresses, without any academic titles and job title.
+The names of author(s) should be accompanied by the authors’ affiliations, affiliations address, and email address of the corresponding author.
+The authors are listed without any academic titles and job title.

 Abstract is written in one paragraph which consists of the background, objective, research methods, results, conclusions and keywords (3-5 phrases).
-Abstract should consist of 300-500 words.
-Abstract should be written in Indonesian and English.
+Abstract should consist of 150-200 words.
+Abstract should be written in English.

-The introduction should contain a general background and a literature review, the main research problems and research method.
-Authors should state the objectives of the work at the end of introduction section.
-Avoid a detailed literature survey or a summary of the results.
+The introduction should include general and adequate background, literature review, and the research problem(s).
+Authors should state the objectives of research at the end of the introduction section.
+Authors must avoid a detailed literature survey or a summary of the results.
+Additionally, the introduction must also include the research gaps, the novelty of the current study, as well as theoretical and practical contributions.

 5. Research Method

-The section should provide sufficient details of the experiment, simulation, statistical test or analysis carried out to generate the results so that the method can be repeated by another researcher.
+The section should provide sufficient details of the research design, research site and participants, data collection, and data analysis carried out to generate the results so that the method can be repeated by another researcher.
 Methods already published should be indicated by a reference: only relevant modifications should be described.
 Do not repeat the details of established methods.

-The results should consists of the research results and how they are discussed.
-The results obtained from the research have to be supported by sufficient data.
-Please highlight differences between your results or findings and the previous publications by other researchers.
+The result should consist of the research findings and how they are discussed.
+The result has to be supported by sufficient data.

-The discussion should explore the significance of the results of the work, not repeat them.
-A combined Results and Discussion section is often appropriate.
-Avoid extensive citations and discussion of published literature.
+The discussion should explore the significance of the results of the work, not repeating them.
+A combined Result and Discussion section is often appropriate.
+Authors should avoid extensive citations and discussion of published literature.

 The following components should be covered in the discussion: How do your results relate to the original question or objectives outlined in the Introduction section (what/how)?
 Do you provide interpretation scientifically for each of your results or findings presented (why)?
 Are your results consistent with what other investigators have reported (what else)?
 Or are there any differences?

 Citations and references are written according to the American Psychological Association (APA) 6th edition style.
 The literature listed in the References contains only the sources referenced or included in the article.
-Check each reference against the original source (authors name, volume, issue, year, DOI Number).
-Please use Reference Manager Applications like EndNote, Mendeley, Zotero, etc. Use other published articles in the same journal as models.
+Authors must check each reference against the original source (authors name, volume, issue, year, DOI Number).
+It is suggested to use Reference Manager Applications like EndNote, Mendeley, Zotero, etc. Authors are also suggested to use other published articles in the same journal as models.

-In the text give the author’s name followed by the year in parentheses: Smith (2000).
-If several papers by the same authors and from the same year are cited, a,b,c etc should be inserted after the year of publication.
+When referencing, authors should give the referenced author’s name followed by the year in parentheses: Smith (2020).
+If several papers by the same authors and from the same year are cited, a,b,c etc, they should be inserted after the year of publication.
 In the reference list, references should be listed in alphabetical order.

 Recommendations for references are:

-- When referencing in the body of text, use 12pt Times Roman in square brackets .
+- When referencing in the body of text, use 12pt Cambria in brackets.

 When preparing your reference list, the following should be avoided: